Trepan-Debuggers/remake/doc/readthedocs/debugger/sessions.rst

     remake<3> print DATA
     Makefile:168 (origin: makefile) DATA := libcdio_paranoia.pc libcdio_cdda.pc

-The other kind of print which does full expansion of the variables is called ``expand`` or ``x``.
+The other kind of print which does full expansion of the variables value is called ``expand`` or ``x``.
 Here is an example

 .. code:: console